robisim74/angular-l10n/README.md

 }
 ```
 In this way, application performance and memory usage are optimized.
-See the [demo](http://robisim74.github.io/angular2localization) for a sample code.

 ### Changing language
 To change language at runtime, call the following method: